uccmisl/godash/README.md

 D. Raca, M. Manifacier, and J.J.
 Quinlan.  goDASH - GO accelerated HAS framework for rapid prototyping.
 12th International Conference on Quality of Multimedia Experience (QoMEX), Athlone, Ireland.
 26th to 28th May, 2020 [CORA](http://hdl.handle.net/10468/9845 "CORA") (To Appear)

+## Operating System Compatibility

+godash is NOT COMPATIBLE with Windows system. godash must be run on a Linux or MAC OS.

 ## General Description

 goDASH is an infrastructure for headless streaming of DASH video content, implemented in the language golang, an open-source programming language supported by Google.